insure logo

 Minimum car insurance requirements in Michigan

-Drivers in Michigan are required to carry at least 50/100/10 in liability insurance to legally operate a vehicle.
-This minimum coverage pays for injuries and property damage you cause to others in an accident.
+To legally drive in Michigan, you’re required to carry at least 50/100/10 in liability car insurance.
+This minimum coverage pays for bodily injury and property damage you cause to others in an accident.

 Final thoughts on the best and cheapest car insurance in Michigan